aaroexxt/HTHS/README.md

 B, the user can click on the search bar at the top right and enter a query.
 The closest match area and airport will be displayed with a map pinpoint and the same four risk/consideration statistics.
 This tool can be used to research any city or area in the world without the requirement of a trip or flight.
 The system will return the three key risk factors: COVID status, homicide index, and corruption index.

-We believe that users will be able to make more knowledgable, risk-concious decisions utilizing our platform for travel.
+We believe that users will be able to make more knowledgable, risk-conscious decisions utilizing our platform for travel.
 We plan to continue developing to launch with live data on the web.

 Thank you for your consideration, and have a great day!

 ## Screenshots

-#### Front UI that's visible at beignning
+#### Front UI that's visible at beginning
 ![frontUI](screenshots/frontUI.png)

 #### View of several legs of a selected trip through the custom frontend